Blog · Review Essay · Last reviewed June 25, 2026

 The necessary answer is not nostalgia.
 The answer is reality anchoring: law, care, archives, public memory, human-paced deliberation, exit rights, tool refusal, local relationships, and institutions that can say no to optimization even when optimization is profitable.

-Accelerando is useful because it refuses a comforting singularity.
+Accelerando refuses a comforting singularity.
 The future does not automatically become moral because intelligence increases.
 Intelligence without governance may simply make capitalism faster, agency stranger, and humanity optional.

 Sources